sdhutton/Sofia_sample/index.md

+---
+layout: default
+title: About
+permalink: /
+---

 # Welcome to My Portfolio

 Hello!
 I'm a student passionate about learning and creating.
 This is my personal portfolio website where I showcase my work, interests, and experiences.